Hello Team Infineon,

 because of its simple guidance to the sample project guide.

-If you can recommend MCU or/and evaluation board that can support above feature with design guidance for LCD touch device project, that would be greatly appreciated to share it with the client.
+If you can recommend MCU or/and evaluation board that can support above feature with sample design guidance for LCD touch device projects like the ones that I found above, that would be greatly appreciated.

 As always, thank you for your considerations to help and bring our business forward.